dakoo/dakoo.github.io/about/index.md

 - 14+ years of experience in web, network, multimedia, and system architectures at Samsung Electronics Research and Development Center

-## Remote-Reality, Samsung R&D Center, 2014 ~ Current ##
+#### Remote-Reality, Samsung R&D Center, 2014 ~ Current ####

-- Project: Developing the prototypes of telepresence-over-internet services and products such as service portal, drones, 360 cameras, mobile robots, and smart phones
+- Developing the prototypes of telepresence-over-internet services and products such as service portal, drones, 360 cameras, mobile robots, and smart phones

-- Role: Designing scalable telepresence system architecture, implementing live streaming and VoD systems on AWS, and developing web front-end and Android clients
+- Role: Technical lead and Web front-end programmer.
+Designing scalable telepresence system architecture, implementing live streaming and VoD systems on AWS, and developing web front-end and Android clients

-## Proactive Service Framework, Samsung Software Center, 2013 ##
+#### Proactive Service Framework, Samsung Software Center, 2013 ####

-- Project: Developed a context-aware framework run on multiple distributed devices for sensor fusion and execute extensible context-aware algorithms
+- Developed a context-aware framework run on multiple distributed devices for sensor fusion and execute extensible context-aware algorithms

-- Role: Defined the requirements, designed the framework architecture, and developed the REST API
+- Role: Technical lead and REST API designer.
+Defined the requirements, designed the framework architecture, and developed the REST API

+#### Korea Linux Forum 2012, Samsung Software Center, Jul 2012 ~ Oct 2012 ####

+- The Korea Linux Forum 2012 was the first big Linux event in Korea that brought together a unique blend of core developers, system administrators, users, community managers, and industry experts.
+It was designed to foster a stronger relationship between South Korea and the global Linux development community.

+- Role: Open source strategist.
+Developed Samsung's open source strategies and plans for AllShare OSS, Linux and open source communities.
+Collaborated with industrial partners and open source communities to prepare the Korea Linux Forum.

+#### AllShare Framework, Samsung Software Center, Feb 2011 ~ Dec 2012 ####

+- Developed a networked middleware to provide network-based multimedia sharing features for 3rd party developers.This framework mainly supports the Android and Tizen platform.

+- .....

+- Role: Technical lead and network programmer.

+#### AllShare, Samsung TN R&D Center, Jun 2009 ~ Jan 2011 ####

+- Developed and commercialized a DLNA-specific application for Samsung Jet (GT-S8000), which is the world's first commercialized DLNA-certified phone, with a DMS and DMC running on the Nucleus OS.

+- Developed DMPr, which is the world's first commercialized DLNA-certified DMPr for a color lazer-jet printer.

+- Role: Technical lead, architect, network programmer.

+#### Samsung Media Platform, Samsung TN R&D Center, Sep 2007 ~ May 2009 ####

+- Proposed, planned, designed and implemented the SMP-based on the DLNA 1.5 specifications.
+The platform runs successfully on a variety of Samsung Electronics devices such as TV, mobile phone, camcorder, and camera products; thus achieving the goal of convergence in a home network.
+SMP has been implemented on various operating systems which range from resource-constrained RTOS such as Rex, Nucleus and pSOS+, to rich systems such as Linux, Windows XP and Windows Mobile.
+SMP provides improvements in terms of interoperability, low development and maintenance cost, and swift launch and commercialization of products.
+The DLNA solutions provided by SMP is being used in all types of electronics devices manufactured by Samsung Electronics.

+- Role: Software architect and network/multimedia programmer.

+#### e-life, Samsung TN R&D Center, Feb 2005 ~ Dec 2005 ####

+- Planned and implemented "Proof of concept" applications such as "Smart Sync", "Virtual DLNA Network" and "Personal TV Service".
+Smart Synch achieves intuitive content sharing among heterogeneous devices.
+Virtual DLNA Network overcomes the local-area limitation of DLNA and UPnP.
+Personal TV Service enables TV broadcasts to be forwarded to mobile phones.
+These applications showcase the goal of digital convergence at Samsung Electronics.

+- Role:

+#### MagicBox, Samsung TN R&D Center, Apr 2003 ~ Jan 2005 ####

+- Designed and implemented “proof of concept” features such as “IP over IEEE 1394” that enabled IP packet delivery over IEEE1394, and “VoDSL” that achieved voice and packet delivery over a shared single phone line.
+Team members:Hochul Shin, Chul Seung Kim

+- Role:

+#### AnyGate, Samsung TN R&D Center, Jan 2000 ~ Mar 2003 ####

+- Implemented network device drivers on ATMOS and Linux embedded systems.

+- Created utilities that enabled management of embedded systems, which in turn reduced cost of controlling and monitoring the systems.

+- Role:

+# Education #

+- Georgia Institute of Technology, Korea University (Sponsored by Samsung and Korean Government.
+Dual degree) Master's degree, Computer Science
+  2007

+- Myongji University
+  Bachelor's degree, Electronics
+  2000

 # Publications #